-Visit our new website nci-ad.org
+Visit our website: nci-ad.org

-The National Core Indicators-Aging and Disabilities (NCI-AD™) is an initiative designed to support states’ interest in assessing the performance of their programs and delivery systems in order to improve services for older adults and individuals with physical disabilities.
+The National Core Indicators-Aging and Disabilities (NCI-AD™) is an initiative designed to support states’ interest in assessing the performance of their long-term services and supports (LTSS) programs and delivery systems in order to improve services for older adults and people with physical disabilities.
 NCI-AD is a collaborative effort between the National Association of States United for Aging and Disabilities (NASUAD) and the Human Services Research Institute (HSRI).
-NCI-AD’s primary aim is to collect and maintain valid and reliable data that give states a broad view of how publicly-funded services impact the quality of life and outcomes of service recipients.
+NCI-AD’s primary aim is to collect and maintain valid and reliable data that give states a broad view of how publicly-funded LTSS services impact outcomes and quality of life.

-The National Core Indicators-Aging and Disabilities (NCI-AD) project grew out of state aging and disabilities agencies’ desire for quantifiable data on the performance of their publicly funded programs for older adult and individuals with physical disabilities.
-Such data have been available for states’ intellectual/developmental disabilities (I/DD) service systems through the National Core Indicators (NCI) project for the past 18 years.
-NCI-AD is designed to assess the performance of the entirety of a state’s publicly funded programs for older adults and people with physical disabilities by collecting and maintaining valid and reliable data on service participants’ quality of life and outcomes.
+The National Core Indicators-Aging and Disabilities (NCI-AD) project grew out of state aging and disabilities agencies’ desire for quantifiable data on the performance of their publicly-funded long-term services and supports (LTSS) programs for older adults and individuals with physical disabilities.
+Such data have been available for states’ intellectual/developmental disabilities (I/DD) service systems through the National Core Indicators (NCI) project for the past 21 years.
+NCI-AD is designed to assess the performance of state LTSS programs for older adults and people with physical disabilities by collecting and maintaining valid and reliable data on quality of life and outcomes.

 NASUAD, HSRI, and the NCI-AD Steering Committee worked with stakeholders to revise the survey based on the pilot experience.
 In January 2015, the project team conducted a small sample pilot of the revised survey with participants in Georgia.
 The survey was revised again based on this pilot and finalized in March 2015.